 - She’s excellent at remaining positive, even in stressful and difficult situations.

 Hey there green beans!
 I’m so happy to have the privilege of writing a post on Lindsay’s wonderful blog!
 Hers is one of my favorites and so I was thrilled that she asked me to guest post.
-My name is Lauren and I’ve been blogging over at Lawfully Wedded Wife for over a year now.
+My name is Lauren and I blog over at A Dash of Soul.

-I’m a law student (graduating next year-woohoo!!) who loves my family and loves my food.
-My husband Jason is in law school with me, and he’s my permanent life partner, study buddy, and taste tester.
+I’m a lawyer who loves my family and loves my food.
+My husband Jason was in law school with me, and he’s my permanent life partner, study buddy, and taste tester.

 Between his already high cholesterol and some health problems I’ve been having, it’s become increasingly important to me that we both eat the foods to nourish our bodies the right way so that we can spend many more silly, happy years together.